Properties & Pathways

 Why are US banks collapsing?

-, not just in Australia but in the US too.
+Interest rates are rising, not just in Australia but in the US too.
 This isn’t news, it’s been happening for months.
 But the escalating cash rate of the United States has ruined a range of deals struck by their banks back when rates were much lower.
 That’s the high level: the economic value of those deals, which we’ll get to shortly, has dropped significantly.

 But to understand fully what happened this month, even on a high-level, we need to first explain how banks actually work.